ONLYOFFICE/office-js-api/Word/ApiDocumentContent/Methods/AddElement.md

 ## Example

-This example adds a paragrapht in document content.
+This example adds a paragraph in document content.

 ```javascript
 	builder.CreateFile("docx");